RetroAchievements/docs/docs/developer-docs/devquests.md

 2. You may respin one time.
 Respins cannot occur until three months have passed since a wheel spin.
 3. Tasks are available to restore your respin.
 See the [Wheel Spin DevQuest Rules](#wheel-spin-devquest-rules) for more details.
 4. List of elligible users and their current request lists will be pulled periodically.
-5. A snapshot of the user's most recently recorded request list will be made at the time of random selection.
+5. A snapshot of the spun user's most recently recorded request list will be made at the time of random selection.
 Game selections will be validated against this list only.
+   - You can see this list on the `Quest23: Elligible Games Lists` sheet within the DevQuest Sheets document.

 ## Wheel Spin DevQuest Rules